penguin410/Pitiful/README.md

 Pitiful carries out operation like tile UI.
+It covers with JavaFX Node on the window which Pitiful has managed.